package os

 Getuid returns the numeric user id of the caller.
 On Windows, it returns -1.

-Getwd returns a rooted path name corresponding to the current directory.
+Getwd returns an absolute path name corresponding to the current directory.
 If the current directory can be reached via multiple paths (due to symbolic links), Getwd may return any one of them.
+On Unix platforms, if the environment variable PWD provides an absolute name, and it is a name of the current directory, it is returned.

 Hostname returns the host name reported by the kernel.